talevi83/AttentiHomeWork/README.md

 <b>Under src/main/test there are the following classes:</b>
  * MetricConvertionTests - this class contains the tests for the Metric Conversion.
- * WeatherTests - this class contains the tests for the weather, Weather.com vs openweathermap api.
+ * WeatherTests - this class contains the tests for the weather, Weather.com vs openweathermap API.
  * SeleniumWebDriverKiller - this class's role is to close the webdriver after the tests are done (using SeleniumActions).

  * under src/main/test/resources: